JesusSantiago31/ProgramacionWeb/Courses/Coursera/Introduccion al Desarrollo del Front-End/Getting Started/JavaScript/AdvanceFeatures/For of Loops and Objects.md

 Feel free to run the` testBracketsDynamicAccess()` function a few times, and you'll notice that sometimes the value that gets output is 15, and sometimes it's orange, although I'm always accessing the *drone[dynamicKey]* key.
 Since the value of the dynamicKey is populated on the `Math.random()` invocation, sometimes that expression evaluates to *drone["speed"]*, and other times that expression evaluates to *drone["color"]*.

-You have now learned about the building blocks that make the for of loop useful to iterate over objects - although objects are not iterables.

-Next, you'll have a go at a practical example of working with both the for of and the for in loop.
-Each loops have their place and can be considered useful in different situations.